quanser/ACC-Competition-2025/Software_Guides/physical_qcar2_software_setup_instructions.md

     rviz2
     ```

-11. Add 'By Topic' relevant topics such as /laserscan.
-For /laserscan, switch the Fixed frame to `base_scan`
+11. Add 'By Topic' relevant topics such as `/laserscan`.
+For `/laserscan`, switch the Fixed frame in Global options to `base_scan` by typing it in.

 **IMPORTANT:** For tips and guides on how to develop in this container, visit the [Devlopment Guide](https://github.com/quanser/ACC-Competition-2025/blob/main/Software_Guides/Development%20Guide.md).